AlbinLindskog/react-hooks/README.md

 ```

 ## useCookie
 Allows you to set and access the values of cookies.
+Note, cookies are
+always stored as text, so all values will be strings.

 Set the value ´null´ to delete the cookie.

 ```jsx
 import React from 'react';